Human Resources Development

 In addition, for young career-track employees, we formulate an eight-year development and placement plan (Individual Career Plan Image) starting from the time of joining the company.
 Through regular one-on-one meetings with organizational managers, employees are encouraged to approach their daily responsibilities with a clear vision for the future.

-Furthermore, in the eighth year—marking the end of the initial development period—employees participate in a Career Reflection Meeting, where they can reflect on their career journey and communicate their aspirations and preferences directly to the head of their home department.
+Furthermore, at the end of the initial development period, employees participate in a Career Reflection Meeting, where they can reflect on their career journey and communicate their aspirations and preferences directly to the head of their home department.

 Through these initiatives, we actively support young employees in taking ownership of their career development.